mariog-nhs/bb-utils/README.md

 The tasks/utils stored here are...

+### Pull all (still uncompleted/WIP)

+To pull all the repositories, in this case the ones used by the PRM team.

 ### Speedback

 To generate the rounds for speedback sessions.
 Just pass the names of the people available to the relevant task, for example